Discover the Fantastic World of El Jardín De Peter

 El Jardín de Peter is a fascinating place close to Valencia, Spain.
 Imagine a world of quirky sculptures and unusual houses surrounded by beautiful nature.
 Keep reading to learn more about this place and how to visit it.

 Peter Buch is an artist born in Frankfurt am Main, Germany, in 1938.
 He studied at the Academy of Fine Arts in Stuttgart before moving to Paris and then Formentera.
-He visited the small village of Puebla de Benifasar in 1985 and bought a house there the following year.
-Later on, he also purchased the land outside the village where he would create his own quirky world.
+In 1985, he visited the small village of Puebla de Benifasar and bought a house there the following year.
+Later, he also purchased the land outside the village where he would create his own quirky world.

 In 1991, Peter started working on a sculpture garden, and more than 30 years later, he is still creating amazing sculptures.
 Peter Buch defines himself as an Art Brut artist (also known as Outsider Art), a term that refers to self-taught, social outsiders who don’t follow any art form or trend.